dy/spect/README.md

 ### Code splitting?

-Aspects by design split cross-cutting concerns, enabling progressive-enhancement principle and reducing network load.
-Loading sequence can be ordered by priority of one aspects over the other from UX standpoint.
+Aspects organically embody progressive-enhancement principle, providing preloading parts of functionality in a meaningful way, reducing network load.
+Loading order can be arranged by priority of aspects from UX standpoint.

 ```html
 <script>